abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 The MeasureMethod property contains a value as specified by the Power API.

 >Denotes the measurement method: an actual measurement (returned value = 0) or a model based estimate (return value = 1).
 Other values > 1 may be used to denote multiple vendor specific models in the situation where multiple models may exist.

+### Wildcards

+The Wildcards property is used on conjunction with the MetricProperties property.
+The MetricProperties property contains a list of each metric property described by the MetricDefinition.
+This list could get very large.
+In order to reduce the size of the list, the MetricProperties strings contain wildcards, delimited by curly braces "{}".

+The Wildcards property contains a list of the wildcards.
+Each wildcard contains a list the values that should be replace the wildcard.
+A value of "*", would mean all values.

+The wild card mechanism is also used in other parts of the Telemetry model.

 ### Example
 The following example is for a numeric sensor, PowerConsumedWatts properties, which exists in the Power resources.